What is Social Responsibility?

 - Social responsibility refers to the business practices of engaging in ethical behavior and in taking actions aimed at benefiting the society that the business operates in.

-- Corporate social responsibility has become increasingly important, as both investors and consumers have expressed a greater desire for such actions.
+- Corporate social responsibility has become increasingly important, as employees, investors and consumers have expressed a greater desire for such actions.

-- Companies can pursue enacting socially responsible policies in many different ways, but the most successful efforts appear to be those directly related to a company’s core business operations.
+- Companies can pursue enacting socially responsible policies in many different ways, but the most successful companies have integrated them directly into their core business operations.

 Means of Practicing Social Responsibility

-Many companies have begun to tout the environmentally friendly nature of their operations.
-For example, some companies involved in the food and drink industry proclaim the fact that they only use organically farmed ingredients in their products.
+Many companies have begun to promote the environmentally friendly nature of their operations.
+For example, some companies involved in the food and beverage industry proclaim the fact that they only use organically farmed ingredients in their products.
 Some businesses concentrate on reducing their carbon footprint (energy sources that produce greenhouse gases), water pollution, or the use of non-recyclable materials.

 Other businesses choose to practice social responsibility simply by contributing to the communities where they are located, such as by providing fitness facilities or discount housing to their employees.